alexpermiakov/simple-react-notifications/README.md

         notifier.success("Your items have been updated");
       }}
     >
-      Display an item with 1 second delay.
+      Display an item with 500 ms delay.
 Now it is done in configure()
     </button>
   </div>
 );